Frequently Asked Questions

 Q – Does Epcon require me to work full time in the franchise business?

-- Item 15 outlines all the requirements with regard to the obligation to participate in the actual operation of the franchise business.
-Epcon does NOT require the franchisee to participate personally in a full time capacity in the development and construction of the Epcon Communities condominium development business.
+- Item 15 outlines requirements with regard to the obligation to participate in the actual operation of the franchise business.
+Epcon does NOT require the franchisee to participate personally in a full time capacity in the development and construction of the Epcon Communities development business.
 Epcon does, however, recommend that an individual with an ownership interest in the company directly participate in the day-to-day operations.

 Q – I currently build another residential housing product.
 Do I have to give up my current business?